Holiday I & II

 1 person favorited this theater

-Especially during the 70s and 80s, the Holiday I & II cinemas were, for my money, the best places to see a movie in Fort Wayne.
-Opened in 1969 as the single screen Holiday, a second auditorium was carefully added in 1970 so that the building right up its demolition looked like a purpose built-twin.
+Especially during the 1970’s and 1980’s, the Holiday I & II cinemas were, for my money, the best places to see a movie in Fort Wayne.
+Opened in 1969 as the single screen Holiday Theater, a second auditorium was carefully added in 1970 so that the building right up its demolition looked like a purpose built-twin.
 It was located on the grounds of the Northgate Shopping Center.

 The lobby was done in that Danish Modern/California coffeshop decor that was trendy when the theater was built which would look so retro now (or perhaps just a little tacky).
 I recall a fireplace in the lobby as well.

 The auditoriums were large with huge, gently curved screens.
 There was little decor save white neon around the ceiling.
-They had outstanding sound systems and at least one auditorium had 70mm capability as I saw both “Close Encounters” and other blockbuster films of the late 70s and early 80s there in 70mm.
+They had outstanding sound systems and at least one auditorium had 70mm capability as I saw both “Close Encounters” and other blockbuster films of the late-1970’s and early-1980’s there in 70mm.
 I will never forget seeing “Alien” there on its opening Friday night; it was one of the most intense experiences I have ever had.

-The theater survived into the 1990s and was eventually acquired by the Regal chain which closed it in 1997 or 1998, having built a rather nondescript six-plex (named the Holiday 6) just a few hundred feet away.
-The Holiday I & II sat vacant and forlorn for about five years, and the building was finally demolished in 2003.
+The theater survived into the 1990’s and was eventually acquired by the Regal chain which closed it on August 31, 2000, having built a rather nondescript six-plex (named the Holiday 6) just a few hundred feet away.
+The Holiday I & II sat vacant and forlorn for three years, and the building was finally demolished in 2003.